Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 ## Changelog

+- June 11: Updated the Milestone 2 deadline to June 26 from June 18.
 - June 10: Updated the point breakdown and criteria description for M2 rubric.
 - June 6: Added the project M2 rubric.
 - June 4: Added template link and Ethical Considerations section.